 While Oakland County, Michigan Government offices are closed on Monday, January 16, Oakland County Parks and Recreation is offering a Free Park Entry Day in honor of Martin Luther King Jr. for the public to enjoy free daily park entry with access to natural areas, trails, dog parks, playgrounds, fishing spots and park amenities.

 Browse the list of observations and commemorative events happening in and around Oakland County below:

 Can you feel the excitement and anticipation in the air?
 The holiday season is officially here and we’re thrilled to share our list of holiday events happening in Oakland County.
 There are so many ways to delight in the magic of the season during this special time of year.

 View our list of Holiday Happenings.
 You’ll find everything from parades and seasonal excursions to performances, holiday markets, and craft fairs.
 Kids, young and old, are sure to have a jolly time!

-Follow along with us on Facebook, Twitter, Instagram, and Pinterest for more events and ways to have fun using #OaklandCounty, or visit our website.
+Visit the Oakland County website, and follow along with us on Facebook, Twitter, Instagram and Pinterest for more news and fun year round.
+Join the conversation using #OaklandCounty.

 On Friday, October 7th, Oakland County Michigan Works!, in partnership with Oakland County, Oakland Schools, and Oakland Community College, hosted the first in-person Manufacturing Day since 2019.
 A total of 32 advanced manufacturing facilities in Oakland County opened their doors to more than 750 high school students from 17 school districts and four technical campuses.

 This was the eighth year Oakland County has participated in National Manufacturing Day, designed to introduce students to the many in-demand, rewarding careers in modern manufacturing and the skilled trades.
 These include quality control, logistics, welding, design and engineering, maintenance, PLC robotics, mechatronics, metallurgy, metrology, and project management.